 Objectives of the program:

-• To improve the status and well-being of vulnerable children through support and care in order for them to access essential needs such as education, shelter, clothes, food and medical care.
+• To improve the status and well-being of vulnerable children through support and care in order for them to access essential needs such as education, clothes, food and medical care.

 • To provide home and school visits for HIV-positive individuals and other vulnerable households in order to monitor clients progress.

-• To raise awareness to vulnerable individuals regarding issues of reproductive health, human rights, life skills, and behavioral changes
+• To raise awareness to vulnerable individuals regarding issues of reproductive health, human rights, life skills, and behavioral changes.

-• provide school and home-based counseling.
+• Provide school and home-based counselling.

-• educate in nutrition, hygiene, sanitation, and other life skills.
+• Educate in nutrition, hygiene, sanitation, and other life skills.

-• prepare workshops and presentations focusing on health, rights, drug and substance abuse, and other issues affecting the communities.
+• Prepare workshops and presentations focusing on health, rights, drug and substance abuse, and other issues affecting the communities.

-• conduct administrative work relating to organization development and programming.
+• Conduct administrative work relating to organization development and programming.

-• participate in organizing recreational activities, and retreats for children.
+• Participate in organizing recreational activities, and retreats for children.

-• provide training to individuals in basic life skills, reproductive health, early pregnancy and relationship.
+• Provide training to individuals in basic life skills, reproductive health, early pregnancy and relationship.

-• identify ways for fundraising for the programs and to link the organisation to international partners.
+• Identify ways for fundraising for the programs and to link the organisation to international partners.

-• promote the organization by means of articles, photos and other media sources.
+• Promote the organization by means of articles, photos and other media sources.